What Are the Worst "Yu-Gi-Oh" Cards of All Time?

 17. Dark Sage

-So, you need to have two specific monsters fielded (one of which requires two tributes to normal summon) and succeed in a luck-based mechanic before Sage will arrive.
+So, you need to have two specific monsters fielded (one of which requires two tributes to normal summon) and succeed in a luck-based mechanic before Sage arrives.
 And remember, if your coin toss fails, Time Wizard's effect destroys all your monsters and inflicts half their ATK as damage to you, which should be at least 1500 with both Wizard and Magician fielded.
-Instead of searching spells with Sage, try recovering them from your graveyard using "Dark Magician of Chaos".
+Instead of searching spells with Sage, try recovering them from your graveyard using "Dark Magician of Chaos."

 Sparks inflicts 200 effect damage to your opponent.
 Great, all you'll need is 40 copies of this card to win.
-Seriously, compare Sparks to infinitely-superior effect damage cards like "Poison of the Old Man", who inflicts four times as much damage at instant speed!
+Seriously, compare Sparks to infinitely-superior effect damage cards like "Poison of the Old Man," which inflicts four times as much damage at instant speed!